Skip to main content

 Click the expand icon on any row to open the sidebar detail view.
 This shows all column values for that row in a vertical layout, making it easier to inspect complex or wide tables.

-Row detail sidebar showing all column values
+Row detail sidebar showing all column values for a selected row

 Infinite scroll

 Tables load rows progressively as you scroll.
-There is no pagination — just keep scrolling to see more data, even for tables with tens of thousands of rows.
+There is no pagination.
+Just keep scrolling to see more data, even for tables with tens of thousands of rows.

 Cell-level enrichment statuses